yxzhang15/DIC/README.md

 # DIC

 ## Introduction
 This repository contains the source code for our work DIC.
-DIC is a deep-learning method designed for performing rigid partial-partial point cloud registration for objects.
+DIC is a deep-learning method designed for performing rigid partial-partial point cloud registration.

 ## Configuration
 python3.7,